MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-bookmarks.md

 - Sort order
 - Drill location

-If you have edit permissions to a report, you can set and save additional elements that will be saved with a bookmark.
+If you have edit permissions to a report, you can set and save other elements that are saved with a bookmark.
 For example, you can decide which visuals on the page are visible when the bookmark is selected.
 To learn more about the *report* bookmarks and the Selection pane, see [Using the Selection pane](../create-reports/desktop-bookmarks.md)

 ### Create two different personal bookmarks